 The term 'register-based statistical system' is used in this section even though it is by nature indicative rather than an accurate description of any statistical system.
 As a pragmatic approach the handbook Using Administrative and Secondary Sources for Official Statistics: A Handbook of Principles and Practices () published by the UNECE (2011) defines register-based statistical system as a system based primarily on administrative data that have been organized into linked statistical registers.
-This definition considers that in practice, all NSOs, independently of their data collection policies and production models, need to conduct regular statistical system, the basic data infrastructure is organized around linked statistical registers based on administrative sources.
-With such an infrastructure, administrative data is considered as a main source of information for the compilation of official statistics.
-Administrative data has been used in modern statistics production for decades and a remarkable milestone in producing register-based statistics was the Danish population and housing census of

-1981 and its underlying register-based production model.
+This definition considers that in practice, all NSOs, independently of their data collection policies and production models, need to conduct regular statistical surveys to produce a full range of statistical registers based on administrative sources.
+With such an infrastructure is organized around linked statistics production for the compilation of official statistics.
+Administrative data has been used in modern statistics production for decades and a remarkable milestone in producing register-based statistics was the Danish population and housing census of 1981 and its underlying register-based production model.
 The production model was based on the linking of several administrative registers and other administrative data sources.
 Since then, several NSOs have applied this approach to the production of register-based statistics.